govuk-one-login/authentication-frontend/README.md

 - Build the docker containers `docker compose -f docker-compose.snapshots.yml build`
 - Run the tests `docker compose -f docker-compose.snapshots.yml up --exit-code-from playwright`
-- NOTE: Do not run the playwright tests locally.
-There are subtle differences between running them in the container and locally and because of the pipeline we want to make sure we only run them in docker.
+- **NOTE**: Do not run the Playwright tests outside of Docker.
+There are subtle differences between running them in the container and locally and because of the pipeline we want to make sure we only run them in Docker.

 ## Test failures